Māori Practitioners Advisory Committee

 Georgia has a special interest in cultural safety and mana-enhancing quality improvements in the clinical space, and is passionate about working alongside whānau Māori coming for radiation treatment from the wider Tāmaki Makaurau and Te Tai Tokerau regions.

-She is a registered Clinical Coach - Senior Hospital Play Specialist supporting paediatric patients and their whānau in Radiology (Starship Childrens Hospital) and Radiation Therapy (Auckland City Hospital).
-Her work has a particular focus in reducing the need for sedation to achieve both medical imaging (particularly MRI & CT) and Radiotherapy through play-based learning.
+Shannon is a registered clinical coach - senior hospital play specialist supporting paediatric patients and their whānau in radiology (Starship Childrens Hospital) and radiation therapy (Auckland City Hospital).
+Her work has a particular focus in reducing the need for sedation to achieve both medical imaging (particularly MRI & CT) and radiotherapy through play-based learning.

 Shannon has presented her work at the University of Auckland, NZ Course in Paediatric Radiology and NZ General Paediatrics Forum.
 She has a special interest in cultural safety and engagement, paediatric and whānau outcomes and representation of Māori and Pasifika in the profession.